-DOC works in partnership with the Paparoa Wildlife Trust in the south-east ranges bordering the Paparoa National Park.
+DOC works in partnership with the Paparoa Wildlife Trust (external site) in the south-east ranges bordering the Paparoa National Park.
 Through this partnership, the Paparoa Wildlife Trust maintains a trapping network that effectively controls between 10,000 and 15,000 hectares of land.
 This programme, in conjunction with the 12.5-hectare pest-proof kiwi crèche on the Atarau plains and the Paparoa great spotted kiwi/roroa recovery project, has delivered significant gains for kiwi.

 Know the Outdoor Safety Code - 5 simple rules to help you #makeithome.